dmathieu/sabayon/README.md

   Token:       <heroku-token>
 ```

-You can retrieve authorizations informations later.
+You can retrieve authorizations information later.
-More infos: `heroku authorizations --help`.
+More info: `heroku authorizations --help`.

 Take the output of `token` and use it to set the `HEROKU_TOKEN` on your Sabayon app: